itsmikethetech/Display-Preview/README.md

 To run as Python, you'll need the following dependencies:

-pip install pillow mss numpy opencv-python screeninfo
+pip install pygetwindow screeninfo pillow mss numpy opencv-python screeninfo pywin32

 These are automatically included with the built installer.